infiniteflight/infiniteflight-docs/developer-reference/index.md

 - Send commands to control aircraft systems or the simulator.
 - Retrieve data about the simulation, including aircraft state, ATC instructions and more.

 No API key is required.
-Documentation is available on [GitHub](https://github.com/flyingdevelopmentstudio/infiniteflight-api).
+Documentation is available [here](/guide/developer-reference/connect-api/overview).